 - the ways in which it is claimed by the applicant to be inaccurate, out of date, misleading or incomplete.

 Where the applicant contends that a simple, readily verifiable fact is wrong, they can give the agency information that demonstrates this.
 For example, if the applicant’s date of birth is wrong in agency records, they can provide a copy of their birth certificate.

-The decision maker doesn't have to conduct a full-scale investigation into the applicant's claims, but they should take reasonable steps to acquire copies of any documents that support or refute the applicant's submissions.
+However, while the decision maker is not required to conduct a full-scale investigation into the applicant's claims, they should take reasonable steps to acquire copies of any documents that support or refute the applicant's submissions.

 The meaning of inaccurate, incomplete, out of date or misleading

 - incomplete: 1. not complete; lacking some part.
 2. not to the entire extent: incomplete combustion.